GhassenJamoussi99/Custom-built-in-gj_compiler/README.md

 # M203_Custom_Compiler

 ## Introduction
-This project is an implementation a custom compiler in C++.
-This repository contains the source code and other files necessary to build the program.
+This project is an implementation of a custom compiler in C++.

 ##  Prerequisites
 Before launching the program, ensure you have the following tools installed: